Warwick-Allen/essays/Theological Profile/warwick_allen_theological_profile.md

 **Areas of Ongoing Study**: Where importance exceeds confidence by 2 or more points, the topic is subject to ongoing study and theological development.

+### Related Document

+This document is partly based on a table outline Allen's commitment to various doctrines.
+This table is available for viewing in the Google Sheets document [Personal Statements of Faith for Waiheke Fellowship] (https://docs.google.com/spreadsheets/d/e/2PACX-1vQBiyT66UU2fBsoeNISXCSm3z0lVILNau5el5UomFN4qEB0zIyLrRgXB-CdFZhFkMeI3blx0VqJd3Nd/pubhtml#gid=0).
+If you require more detail on how Allen handles a specific doctrine, you might find an answer there.

 ---

 ## Executive Summary